Permanency for Children & Youth in Care

 1 Some children may have more than one reason for hotel placement.
 Therefore, the total number of children by reason of hotel stay may not add to the total number of children placed.

-• Of the 34 children and youth placed in hotels, 94% were Indigenous.
+• Of the 23 children and youth placed in hotels, 21 or 91% are Indigenous.

 Hotel Placements Over Time